felisevan/AnotherHPKE/README.md

 humankind.
 ---

-#### 😭Please give us undergraduate students a little star, hoping this project meets your needs.😋
+#### 😭Please give us a little star, hoping this project meets your needs.😋

 #### 🥰Your recognition and support matters! 🥰